mousewanderer/Discord-chat-bot-sample.py/README.md

-- Notable features: It can summarize long paragraphs, Create a Fake Identity and can correct your grammar.
+- Notable features: It can summarize long paragraphs, Create a mock up False Identity generated in the internet and can correct your grammar.
 > [!IMPORTANT]
 > Storage required: 4.01 GB (due to installation of 2GB worth of Large language model imported from Gramformer for Summarizer tool and another 2GB worth of LLM for the grammar correction tool by ntlk